Monday, March 30, 2015

 -Community

 By chance, I was looking at old blog posts the other day, and I came across posts of myself talking about what I was reading.
 I don't know why I stopped doing that.
-It seems like a worthy use of this space, and I hardly post about anything anymore, so I thought I would get back to it.
+It seems like a worthy use of this space, and I thought I would get back to it.

 I recently finished reading James S. A. Corey's Leviathan Wakes, and I have to say, what a damned cool book.
 It's the kind of thing I've been wanting to see for years.
 I only chanced upon it because I was looking for new stuff to read, and I used the Hugo Award nominees as my guide.
 It was nominated for best novel in 2012, but lost to Among Others by Jo Walton.
 I haven't read that one, but I'm sure it must be a good one.
 Maybe I'll get to it someday.